fastlane/fastlane/CORE_CONTRIBUTOR.md

 # _fastlane_ Core Contributor Expectations

 We believe that our most valuable resource is the passionate community members who keep _fastlane_ running.
-We are always looking for active, enthusaistic members of the _fastlane_ community to become core contributors.
+We are always looking for active, enthusiastic members of the _fastlane_ community to become core contributors.
 We hope to harness the diverse experiences of our community to optimize _fastlane_ as the defacto tool to deploy betas and releases for iOS and Android apps.

 ## How does one become a core contributor?